AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 ```

 An `Area` represents space on the stack; it may use either the `RegSlot` constructor to represent a single stack slot for a register or the `CallArea` constructor to represent parameters passed to/from a function call/return.
-In a `CallArea`, the `BlockId` is the label of the function call's continuation.
+In a young `CallArea`, the `BlockId` is the label of the function call's continuation.
 Each `Area` grows down, with offset 0 pointing to the old end of the `Area`.
+(TODO Explain the old area.)

 To name a specific location on the stack, we represent its address with a new kind of `CmmExpr`: the `CmmStackSlot`.